Vincent Asaro: Arson order

 In March 2017, Asaro was indicted and charged in an arson case.
 In June 2017, Asaro pleaded guilty in a case of ordering car arson against a motorist who had cut him off in Howard Beach, Queens in April 2012.
-Prosecutors allege that Asaro enlisted a Bonanno crime family associate to execute the crime however the associate engaged the grandson of former Gambino crime family boss John Gotti, John J. Gotti (who also pleaded guilty in the case) to instead perform the order.
-The next day after the incident, Asaro apparently contacted a Gambino crime family associate who had access to a local police department database.
+Prosecutors allege that Asaro enlisted a Bonanno crime family associate to execute the crime; however, the associate then engaged the grandson of former Gambino crime family boss John Gotti, John J. Gotti (who also pleaded guilty in the case), and he carried out the order in his stead.
+The day after the incident, Asaro apparently contacted a Gambino crime family associate who had access to a local police department database.
 The database linked the car plate to the home address of the driver.
 Prosecutors also alleged that Gotti was the getaway driver during a $6,000 bank robbery in 2012; he and another man pleaded guilty.
 Asaro was incarcerated at the Metropolitan Detention Center, Brooklyn while awaiting sentencing.
-He faced the possibility of up to 20 years in prison meanwhile prosecutors were seeking 15 years in prison.
-The Brooklyn prosecutors said that although Asaro has "participated in racketeering, murder, robbery, extortion, loansharking, gambling and other illegal conduct, he has served less than eight years in jail."
+He faced the possibility of up to 20 years in prison, meanwhile prosecutors were seeking 15 years in prison.
+The Brooklyn prosecutors said that although Asaro had "participated in racketeering, murder, robbery, extortion, loansharking, gambling and other illegal conduct, he has served less than eight years in jail."
 In late December 2017, Asaro was sentenced to eight years in prison.
 Initially scheduled to be released from the United States Medical Center for Federal Prisoners in 2022, he was granted a compassionate release on April 14, 2020, and released six days later, due to his age and health vulnerability (he had a stroke the year prior) because of the risk of COVID-19 amid the COVID-19 pandemic in the United States.

+Death

+Vincent Asaro died in Queens, New York on October 22, 2023, at the age of 88.